kadenkobashigawa/Mini-ML-Projects/README.md

 - B2: A sample csv dataset to train Beret's transformer.
 Feel feel to add more data.
 - B3: A diffusion model class built layer by layer using PyTorch.
 - B4: A sample image dataset for label testing.
 - B5: A g-code generator to convert images into joint angle sequences.
-Two-degree-of-freedom arm not included.
+Build your own two-degree-of-freedom arm to test it out.
 - Beret: The full pipeline with UI.
 - Other: Expressions for UI, JPGS for the B4, and a test file.